steinfletcher/gonum/README.md

 ## Generated code

+The consumer will install and run a binary to generated the code, e.g. `gonum -types=Color,Status`.
+This should support idempotent updates.
 This would yield the following generated code

 ```go
 // package private singleton instance holding metadata